Skip to main content

 Learning Objectives:

-• Review topics introduced during the conference.
+• Recall topics introduced during the conference.

-• Determine the accounting and reporting treatment for various financial transactions
+• Determine the accounting and reporting treatment for various financial transactions.

 • Identify good practices to address the myriad of challenges facing not for profit organizations today.